Phil Mushnick: Jay-Z

-On Friday, May 4, 2012, Mushnick made comments regarding rapper Jay-Z and his marketing in regards to the NBA's Brooklyn Nets.
+On Friday, May 4, 2012, Mushnick made comments regarding rapper Jay-Z and his marketing in regard to the NBA's Brooklyn Nets.
 In the column Phil states, "As long as the Nets are allowing Jay-Z to call their marketing shots -- what a shock that he chose black and white as the new team colors to stress, as the Nets explained, their new "urban" home—why not have him apply the full Jay-Z treatment?"
 It wasn't until he added the next part which includes the N word that got the majority of people up in arms.
 "Why the Brooklyn Nets when they can be the New York N------s?
 The cheerleaders could be the Brooklyn B----hes or Hoes.
 Team logo?
 A 9 mm with hollow-tip shell casings strewn beneath.
 Wanna be Jay-Z hip?
 Then go all the way!"

 Mushnick responded to the criticism to the popular sports and pop-culture website Bob's Blitz: "Such obvious, wishful and ignorant mischaracterizations of what I write are common.
 I don't call black men the N-word; I don't regard young women as bitches and whores; I don't glorify the use of assault weapons and drugs.
 Jay-Z, on the other hand.....Is he the only NBA owner allowed to call black men N---ers?

 Jay-Z profits from the worst and most sustaining self-enslaving stereotypes of black-American culture and I'M the racist?
 Some truths, I guess, are just hard to read, let alone think about.

 (Same column I provide support for Amar'e Stoudemire at a time when everyone in town is ripping him to shreds.
 That was my LEAD, too, but what does that matter?)"

 Chance the Rapper

-Mushnick went after White Sox ambassador Chancelor Bennett a.k.a.
+Mushnick went after White Sox ambassador Chancellor Bennett a.k.a.
 Chance the Rapper, citing the lyrics to Chance's song "Smoke Again" and labeling the Rapper as "a young man who publicly and professionally refers to black men as N—-s, and young women as easily discarded sexual junk." in an April 11 column.
 Mushnick rhetorically asked his readers if Chicago's mayor Rahm Emanuel, MLB Commissioner Rob Manfred, and Chicago's Reverend Jesse Jackson would publicly recite Chance's lyrics, presuming Chance to be a negative influence on the community.

 Gary Sanchez

 In August 2019, Mushnick wrote an article attacking the baseball IQ of New York Yankees catcher, Gary Sanchez.
-In the article titled “Gary Sanchez doesn’t know a thing about baseball”, He attacks Sanchez for a mistake made on the basepaths in a previous game, and for his defensive effort.
-He received much criticism for this article over the Internet including from Sanchez’s teammate Masahiro Tanaka on Twitter.
+In the article titled "Gary Sanchez doesn’t know a thing about baseball", He attacks Sanchez for a mistake made on the basepaths in a previous game, and for his defensive effort.
+He received much criticism for this article over the Internet including from Sanchez's teammate Masahiro Tanaka on Twitter.
 In April 2021, he criticized Sanchez for using an interpreter during interviews, claiming that he was too lazy to learn English.
 There was significant pushback from the Yankees beat writers who pointed out that Sanchez does speak English but chooses to use an interpreter in interviews.